A copper pot on a rustic wooden table set with plates, cutlery, wine glasses, and candles for a cozy meal.

 Learn how to keep the patina at bay and your cookware shiny as a new penny.

-Our team put together a guide to caring for the highly reactive metal, with additional tips that will keep your copper cookware in top form.
+Our team put together a guide to caring for the highly reactive metal, with additional tips that will keep your copper cookware in top form for years (and meals) to come.

 How to Polish Copper Cookware